 Willpower: Definition And How To Increase It

-Willpower can make all the difference between succeeding in life and giving up too soon.
-It can help you conquer bad habits even when you want so much to indulge in them.
-So what is it, exactly?
-Here's a willpower definition, synonyms, and advice on how to increase it.
+Willpower can sometimes mean the difference between succeeding in your endeavors and giving up too soon.
+For example, it might help you conquer unhelpful habits even when you want to indulge in them or keep working towards something that feels challenging.
+But what is it?

 Synonyms For Willpower

-Willpower is a very useful word.
-It isn't surprising that there are many synonyms for willpower.
-Consider each willpower synonym below and notice how each has a slightly different meaning.
+There are many synonyms for willpower.
+Consider each willpower synonym below and notice how they have slightly different meanings.

 Is Willpower Limited?

-It's relatively easy to start out with strong willpower.
-When you first decide to do something, you have a certain momentum in that direction.
-However, as the days go by, your resolution begins to dim.
-You may still believe that it's the best thing for you to do, yet you may begin to lose that bold feeling that you can accomplish it if you just try hard enough.
-In fact, after a while, you may wonder if it's even possible.
-Before long, you've given up, and you feel like a failure.
+For some, beginning a task with solid willpower is relatively easy.
+When you first decide, you may have more momentum in that direction.
+However, as days pass, your resolution may waver.
+You may still believe it's the best thing to do, yet lose the feeling that you can accomplish it if you try hard enough.

-Researchers wondered what would happen when willpower fails.
-They found evidence that willpower may indeed be limited.
-This concept is known as ego depletion.
-When you're suffering from ego depletion, your willpower resources are running low.
-This has a distinct physical effect, causing heart rate variability and changes in your nervous system.
-Time seems to move more slowly, and your blood-glucose drops.
-You literally have less strength and energy than you did when you first made your resolution.
+Research has shown that willpower may be limited.
+This concept is known as "ego depletion."
+When you experience ego depletion, your willpower may run low.
+This could even have a physical effect, causing heart rate variability and changes in your nervous system.
+As a result, time might seem to move more slowly for some, and your blood glucose levels may drop.
+In addition, the study found that the body sometimes literally has less strength and energy than it did when you first made your resolution.

 How To Increase Willpower